yvvki/bunup/docs/typescript-library-starter.md

 git commit -m "chore: update dependencies"
 ```

 Pre-commit hooks will run automatically to check your code quality before each commit.
+The hooks run type checking, linting, and formatting validation.

+## CI/CD Workflows

+The project comes with three GitHub Actions workflows:

+1. **CI**: Runs on pull requests and pushes to main, validating types, linting, and tests
+2. **Release**: Triggered by tags, builds and publishes the package to npm with provenance
+3. **Issue Management**: Automatically marks issues as stale after 30 days of inactivity

 ## 🚀 Releasing Your Package